Dear readers of ADxS.org, please forgive the disruption.

 • Sedatives can cause activation

-We have heard of cases in which anesthetics are said to be effective in significantly lower doses.
-There is therefore a risk of overdosage.
-We would be pleased if anesthesiologists could tell us about relevant experiences.
+We have heard of cases in which anesthetics are said to work at significantly lower doses.
+There is therefore a risk of overdosing.
+We would be pleased if anesthesiologists could tell us about their relevant experiences.

-• Caffeine can have a more intense effect (especially when taken with methylphenidate)
+• Caffeine can have a more intensive effect (especially when taking methylphenidate)

-One sufferer tells us that a ritual for falling asleep is two cigarettes or a cigarillo: after that he has 20 to 30 minutes during which he is very tired because of the nicotine and falls asleep well
+One person with ADHD tells us that a bedtime ritual is two cigarettes or a cigarillo: afterwards he has 20 to 30 minutes during which he is very tired due to the nicotine and can fall asleep well

-• A small dose of stimulants (1/3 to 1/2 of a single dose taken during the day) helps quite a few ADHD sufferers to fall asleep against the mind spinning
+• A small dose of stimulants (1/3 to 1/2 of a single dose taken during the day) helps many people with ADHD to fall asleep against the racing thoughts

-With ADH)S medications (especially tricyclic antidepressants, MAO inhibitors, and medications that address the alpha-2 adrenergic receptor), cross-effects are unfortunately common and must be considered at all costs.
+With ADHD)S drugs (especially tricyclic antidepressants, MAO inhibitors and drugs that address the alpha-2-adrenoceptor), cross-effects are unfortunately common and must be taken into account.

-A fairly comprehensive account of cross-effects in ADHD medications, as well as precautionary measures in prescribing and taking the respective preparations, can be found in Steinhausen et al.69
+A fairly comprehensive description of the cross-effects of ADHD medications and precautionary measures when prescribing and taking the respective preparations can be found in Steinhausen et al.74

 1. Krause, Krause (2014): ADHS im Erwachsenenalter: Symptome – Differenzialdiagnose – Therapie, Schattauer, S. 289